The 7 Cursed Objects You Should Never Take Home From Hawaii

 Don’t.

-Stricter enforcement kicked in around 2013 after black sand started disappearing from Punalu’u in alarming quantities – tourists pocketing handfuls, jarfuls, suitcase-loads.
+Stricter enforcement kicked in around 2013 after black sand started disappearing from Punalu’u in alarming quantities.
+Tourists pocketing handfuls, jarfuls, suitcase-loads.

 Here’s the part most people never consider.

-Some Hawaiian beaches – especially older, more remote ones – were ancient battlegrounds.
+Some Hawaiian beaches, especially older, more remote ones, were ancient battlegrounds.
 Warriors who fell in battle were sometimes buried where they died.

 That black sand may rest on ground that holds the remains of Native Hawaiians who have been there for centuries.
 When you read that from a local after you’ve already packed your bag, it lands differently.

-The ecological damage is equally serious.
 A 2025 study published in Scientific Reports by the University of Hawaii at Manoa found that 81% of O’ahu’s coastline could experience erosion by 2100, with 40% of that loss happening by 2030.

 The Hawaii DLNR regularly receives returned packages of sand from genuinely repentant visitors.
 One anonymous package came with a letter describing months of unexplained illness.
 The person paid $18 in postage to mail back a jar of sand because they were that scared.